 When Lorraine Olsen's daughter, Sarah, had a sonogram recently, mother and daughter were amazed that the print out showed what they say is a "bearded Jesus" with "raised arms" as if blessing the crowd at Sermon on the Mount.
 The uncanny Shroud of Turin-like image also is wearing a "crown of thorns" and dressed in a plain "white robe."

+We've all read about Mary Magdalene's image appearing on a piece of toast and Jesus' in the wood grain of a bathroom door.
 And, while perceptions of religious imagery in natural phenomena are not uncommon, what was strange was the staffer, who put out Olsen's message to the Asbury Park Press newsroom, has a last name of ... and get this ...
 Priest.

+A roller coaster in Arkansas got stuck 150 feet in the air, upside down, after a power outage.
+Its passengers were precariously dangling like droplets of water on a high-tension wire during a good rain.
 I can imagine the horror the riders must have felt as blood rushed to the top of their heads.
 Being upside down on one of those rides for a second or two is bad enough, but to hang for 30 minutes waiting to be rescued ... agh!

 I remember one summer taking my kids to a water park and there was insufficient power to pump the water down the slides.
 As excited kids came swooping down, you could see the anguish on their faces as their skin stuck to the slides once the mats stopped short and threw them off on their own.
 Some had slide rash so bad, their backs were bleeding.